alextanhongpin/evolutionary-architecture/microservice.md

 ## Controller

-decodeRequest, callsService, logErrors, encodeResponse
+Some of the responsibility of the controllers is to decode request, calls service, log errors, and encode response (that includes error).

 - Decode requests.
 There are several ways to decide a requests, they can be from a JSON body, query strings, url parameters or http headers.
 Most of the time, we need to decide it back to a Golang struct which is typically a data transfer object, they are anemic data models, in which their sole responsibility is to transfer data, not entity or model.
 They do not represent an entity, but can be mapped to an entity once decoded.
 - Calls service.
 This is where the service is executed with the requests returned from the decoder.
 A service accepts a requests, and returns a response or an error.
 If there are errrors, we log the requests along side after removing the sensitive data (password).
 Yes, we have to be selective of the data we log.
 - Log errors.
+Enuff said.
 - Encode response, for JSON Api, this is normally a JSON body, if it is a html site, it can render a template or in some cases perform a redirection.

 ## Services